mongodb/docs-relational-migrator/source/includes/fact-download-queries.rst

    .. step:: Download the converted query

-      a.
       Click the :icon-fa5:`download` icon to download the selected query conversion.

 Multiple Queries
 ~~~~~~~~~~~~~~~~